vikdevelop/SaveDesktop/wiki/synchronization/nl.md

 If you want to sync the DE configuration from computer 2 to computer 1, follow the same procedure.

-**For the changes to take effect, it is necessary to logout from system**
+**For the changes to take effect, it is necessary to logout of the system**

 ## Periodic synchronization
 You can choose between the following items: